 When signing at Section E, your signature must be closely identical to your signature in the signature box at the top of page 2 of the application form.
 Make sure you indicate the date on which you completed the application form.

-Page 3 Section F: Two emergency contacts must be supplied, one of which must be in the country you reside.
+Section F: Two emergency contacts must be supplied, one of which must be in the country you reside.

 Section G: Should be completed and certified by any one of the following certifying officials: Consular Officer at the Embassy, Justice of the Peace, Notary Public, Attorney-at-law, Medical Doctor or a Minister of Religion authorized to perform marriages.